daos-stack/daos/docs/QSG/setup_suse.md

 		used to populate the "bdev_list" server configuration parameter below.

 2. Create a server configuration file by modifying the default `/etc/daos/daos_server.yml` file on the server nodes.

-      An example of the daos_server.yml is presented below.
-Copy the modified server yaml file to all the server nodes at `/etc/daos/daos_server.yml`
+An example of the daos_server.yml is below.

 ```bash
 name: daos_server